top of page

 Years ago, I worked as a ski patrol.
 Most of us could ski the entire day without falling.
 But all that meant was that we were actually skiing well below our abilities.
 If we pushed ourselves we would be falling numerous times throughout the day.
 The benefit of pushing ourselves, after a few weeks of constantly falling, was that our skiing ability improved drastically.

-To quote Ray Dalio “If you’re not failing, you’re not pushing your limits, and if you’re not pushing your limits, you’re not maximizing your potential”.
+I like this by quote Ray Dalio “If you’re not failing, you’re not pushing your limits, and if you’re not pushing your limits, you’re not maximizing your potential”.
 I would also add to this, “if you're not pushing your limits you are limiting and inhibiting your neurological potential”.

 Leave Your Comfort Zone!